MichaelOultram/Security-Internship/puppetdocker/README.md

 It is important to note that each container on the network will expect a gateway at the ip address `xxx.xxx.xxx.1` and thus containers using the gateway module will need to be made.

+Warning: Each network needs a different cidr and `xxx.xxx.xxx.254` is reserved for the host machine (but the host machine can not talk on that ip address).

 ### Containers
 To define a container, you use the `puppetdocker::container` resource.
 Below is an example container which connects to the public_network (i.e. the simulated internet) and connects to the private network example on the ip address 172.18.0.1.